 Snap Pea Salad is so easy to make.
 Sweet, tender raw peas combined with a few simple ingredients.

 Crisp and vibrant.
 Bursting with fresh flavours.
 A quick-to-assemble cucumber and cold pea salad tossed with a simple sour cream and dill dressing.
-My family has voted, and claim this is the best sugar snap pea recipe around.
+My family voted this the best summer salad.

 When I was a kid, my mom and baba both had HUGE gardens.
 My favourite vegetable to pick and eat was fresh, sweet green peas.
 As I picked them off the stalk I think I ate as many as I put in the basket.
 No wonder she always found empty pea pods in my tracks.

 Still, to this day, fresh peas eaten raw is like eating candy for me.
 I love adding them to salads and sandwiches or just dipping them in hummus.

 Have you ever tried pea shoots?
 A great burger topping, just like on these Zucchini Burgers.

-RECIPE and INSTRUCTIONS for this pea salad recipe can be found at the bottom of this post.
+RECIPE and INSTRUCTIONS for this salad with sugar snap peas can be found at the bottom of this post.

 I love when it only takes a few ingredients to make a great dish.
 This easy salad recipe combines:

 - raw, fresh sugar snap peas